elginbeloy/trading/ap22/README.md

 Using the trades data from polygon, Bars are created based on an imbalance rule rather than abstract time intervals like 1 minute.
 The approaches should be compared and final accuracy reviewed though.
-Other imabalance methods should also be researched and employed.
+Other imbalance methods should also be researched and employed.

 > Note: If bar generation takes long enough, we should consider also saving generated